Raleigh and Durham – 2021

 Questions about the data or want to talk more about the project?
-Want to partner with us?
-Get in touch at firstname.lastname@example.org.
+Get in touch via email at email@example.com

 The 2021 Raleigh and Durham Urban Heat Island Temperature Mapping Campaign is a partnership between the Museum of Life and Science, NC Museum of Natural Sciences, Durham County, the City of Raleigh, the North Carolina State Climate Office, National Weather Service Raleigh Office, and Activate Good.
 This project is made possible by NOAA and NIHHIS.